pld/bamboo/docs/basic_commands.rst

 Updating your data
 ------------------

-You can add row updates to a dataset via JSON data in a PUT request to the dataset id.
-The row should be key-value pairs where the key is the column name.
+You can add single or multiple row updates to a dataset via JSON data in a PUT request to the dataset id.
+The row(s) should be key-value pairs where the key is the column name.
 In the example that we have been using here, the dataset could be updated with a JSON dictionary like this:

 ::